0chain/zwalletcli/README.md

 ```
 #### Collect rewards

-Use `collect-reward` to transfer reward tokens from a stake pool.The stake pool keeps an account for all stakeholders to maintain accrued rewards.
+Use `collect-reward` to transfer reward tokens from a stake pool.
+The stake pool keeps an account for all stakeholders to maintain accrued rewards.
-You earn rewards for: Sharders and Miners
+You earn rewards for: Sharders and Miners.

 - `Miners` produce blocks.
 - `Sharders` stores the blockchain and other related data, such as the event database.
 They also support a query REST API.